Saturday, October 11, 2008

 Directions:

-1- Heat chopped celeries in a large pan with close lid.
-No water is needed; after they get juicy add about 1Tbsp oil to pan and stir.
+1- Heat the chopped celeries in a large pan with close lid.
+No water is needed.
+After they get juicy add about 1Tbsp oil to the pan and stir.
 Remove the lid.
-Add salt and let it be for a little bit.
+Add salt and let it be for about 5 min more.
 Then turn off the heat.
-(This process (half-cooked celery) will get about 10-15 min) I sometimes half cook my celeries with oil and slat and freeze it a head of time and use it latter.
+(This process (half-cooking celery) will take about 10-15 min) I sometimes half cook my celeries with oil and slat and freeze it ahead of time and to use it later.
 Rather than let it cook with its own juice, many people fry the celery.
-I don’t, I like for the vegetables to keep their original taste.
+I don’t.
+I like the vegetables to keep their original taste.

 2- Heat the oil in an average pot.
-Fry or sauté onions until the color changes to semi-golden.
+Fry or sauté the onions until the color changes to semi-golden.
 Add turmeric.
-Let it be for 30sec and then add chopped beef to the pot.
+Let it be for 30sec and then add the beef to the pot.
 After 3-5 min the beef will change its color.
 Wait for the beef to get a bit juicy then add 2 cups of water to the pot.
-When the water gets to boil, reduce the heat (leave it on medium).
+When the water is boiling, reduce the heat (leave it on medium).

 3- You can start cooking the rice at the same time as you are following number 2.